exratione/thywill/README.md

   * Send and receive messages through Thywill
   * Add Javascript, CSS, and other resources for loading when a client connects

-The example applications demonstrate how this is accomplished.
+The example applications demonstrate how this is accomplished by extending the Application class.